KELO-FM: History

 On March 1, 2013, KSQB-FM changed its call letters to KQSF and became a classic hits station as "Kool 95.7"; the new format served as a merger of KSQB's adult hits format with the former oldies format of KXQL "Kool 107.9", which was concurrently replaced with a simulcast of KELO (1320 AM) as KELQ.
 By 2014, KQSF had rebranded back to "Q95-7".

 On September 13, 2018, at 9 a.m., after stunting with poetic readings of various song lyrics, KQSF flipped to Top 40/CHR, keeping the "Q95.7" name, to compete against the more established CHR station KKLS-FM "Hot 104.7".

 On April 14, 2025, at 10 a.m., KQSF shifted back to adult contemporary.
 The shift was prompted by the discontinuation of Westwood One's "Hits Now!" network, and followed a gradual evolution of sister station KELO-FM's own adult contemporary format to hot adult contemporary; KQSF's CHR format had also maintained lower ratings than KKLS-FM.

-On October 31, 2025, Midwest announced that 95.7 would take on the adult contemporary format and branding of KELO-FM on November 3, coinciding with the start of KELO-FM's annual Christmas music programming; the adult contemporary playlist will return on December 26.
-The "Q" branding concurrently moved to 101.9 with a revived version of the CHR format, and the stations intend to swap call signs.
-The 95.7 facility will be the third to use the KELO-FM call sign, which had been on 92.5 until 2013.
+On October 31, 2025, Midwest announced that 95.7 would take on the adult contemporary format and branding of KELO-FM on November 3, coinciding with the start of KELO-FM's annual Christmas music programming; the adult contemporary playlist returned on December 26.
+The "Q" branding concurrently moved to 101.9 with a revived version of the CHR format, and the stations swapped call signs on January 14, 2026.
+The 95.7 facility is the third to use the KELO-FM call sign, which had been on 92.5 until 2013.